-When you think of Illinois, you probably think of Chicago.
-The big, bustling city is the country’s third-largest, and it houses millions of citizens; it makes sense that that is what you would think of when you think of the state.
+When you think of Illinois, the first thing that probably comes to your mind is Chicago.
+The big, bustling city is the country’s third-largest, and it houses millions of citizens; it makes sense that is what you would think of when planning your vacation in this state.

 Illinois, though, has much more to offer than just skyscrapers by the lake.
 There are so many sites to see and things to do in Illinois that don’t center around the big city.